facebook/react-native-website/docs/react-18-and-react-native.md

 /// @return: `true` if the `concurrentRoot` feture is enabled.
 Otherwise, it returns `false`.
 - (BOOL)concurrentRootEnabled
 {
-  // Switch this bool to turn on and off the concurrent root return true;
+  return true;
 }
 ```